Cecile the Seal

 The novel is divided into three sections: Before, After and Then.

 It begins in 1836 in Prussia, where Hanne is part of an Old Lutheran community, now banned from the practice of their religion.
-Hanne is fifteen years old and dreading the … Read more »
+Hanne is fifteen years old and dreading … Read more »